pingswept/me30-website/content/notes/feather-programming.md

 In this case, you should hold down the BOOTSEL button while pressing and releasing the RESET button, to make sure your computer sees the Feather's CIRCUITPY drive.

-You can also try unplugging the Feather and plugging it in again and restarting the Mu Editor.
+You can also try unplugging the KB2040 and plugging it in again and restarting the Mu Editor.

+Make sure you are using a cable that can transfer data, not just power.
+This is the most common source of trouble.

 ## So, how do I make this "code" you mention?